 The upgrade will mean the overhead transmission line can operate at 400 kV, rather than the existing 275 kV (known as uprating).
-The uprated transmission line will need to connect into Chesterfield substation.

-However, the existing Chesterfield substation operates at 275 kV so is unable to accept the incoming power from the uprated 400 kV line.
-This means we need to extend the substation to install additional equipment.
+The uprated transmission line will need to connect into Brinsworth substation.
+The existing Brinsworth substation, off West Bawtry Road, operates at 275 kV and 400 kV but it doesn't have enough space onsite to accommodate the additional equipment.
+This means we need to build a new substation.